An open-source package manager for agent skills

 Requires macOS 13+

 A single binary.
 Drops itself in ~/.local/bin/crew, plus whatever skills you install go under ~/.crew/ and into your agents' skills directories.
-Nothing else.
+The installer verifies the signed release checksum before installing.
 Uninstall with rm -rf ~/.crew && rm ~/.local/bin/crew.

 Your skills repo is your registry.

-Point crew at a shared repo — a tap — and everyone on the team pulls the same skills, reviewed in PRs, versioned in git.
-Onboarding is one command.
+Point Homecrew at a shared repo — a tap — and everyone pulls the same skills, reviewed in PRs and versioned in git.
+A baseline skill can onboard a new laptop in one command.

 § 03 How it works